Skip to content

 Example rule Effect

-service: "*", tasks: ["*"], action: allow Allow every tool (same as no rules)
+service: "*", tasks: ["*"], action: allow Allow every task tool and its prompts (same as no rules)

 Tip